php-lock/lock/README.md

 [`GET_LOCK`](https://dev.mysql.com/doc/refman/9.0/en/locking-functions.html#function_get-lock)
 function.

-It supports time outs.
+It supports timeouts.
 If the connection to the database server is lost or interrupted, the lock is automatically released.

 Note that before MySQL 5.7.5 you cannot use nested locks, any new lock will